FZJ-JSC/JUBE/docs/advanced.rst

 .. index:: parameter dependencies

+.. _parameter-dependencies:

 Parameter dependencies
 ~~~~~~~~~~~~~~~~~~~~~~

 Sometimes you need parameters which based on other parameters or only a specific parameter combination make sense and other combinations
 are useless or wrong.
-For this there are several techniques inside of *JUBE* to create such a more compley workflow.
+For this there are several techniques inside of *JUBE* to create such a more complex workflow.

 The files used for this example can be found inside ``examples/parameter_dependencies``.